aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/multi-line-text.md

 !!!
 Note "Note"

-      Currently, Log Hub does not support collect Multi-line text logs from S3 Bucket as Log Source.
+      Currently, Centralized Logging with OpenSearch does not support collecting multi-line text logs from S3 Bucket as Log Source.

 ## Step 3: View logs in OpenSearch